 The easiest oat flour blueberry muffins are a one-bowl recipe that needs just one gluten free flour to make!
 Sturdy yet tender and bursting with juicy berries.

-Spoon the batter evenly into the muffin tin (fill each cup about two-thirds full).
-Preheat the oven to 375℉ and let the batter rest while the oven heats.
-Bake the muffins for 20-25 minutes, until a tester comes out clean.
+Spoon the batter evenly into the muffin tin (fill each cup about two-thirds full). and let the batter rest for up to 20 minutes.
+Bake the muffins for 15-20 minutes, until a tester comes out clean.

 Place the muffin tin on a wire rack to cool for about 10 minutes, then gently turn out the muffins onto the rack to cool completely.